german36-del/document_assistant_agent/README.md

 ## 🖥️ Usage

-**shopwise** can be accessed through both the Command-Line Interface (CLI) and Python code.
+**rag_sql_agent** can be accessed through both the Command-Line Interface (CLI) and Python code.
 The default parameters are configured in the `rag_sql_agent/cfg/default.yaml` file, and overwritten by the specified arguments in the CLI or Python calls.
+Do not forget to put your OPENAI_API_KEY as an env variable!!

 ### CLI